omarseyam1729/HTTPServer/README.md

-A simplistic HTTP server written from scratch, compliant with HTTP/1.0, (connections are closed after a single response)
+A simplistic HTTP server written from scratch, compliant with HTTP/1.0, (TCP connections are closed after a single response)